-BHP Billiton viewed the price increase as a supply side shock.
-The shock led to rise in coking coal prices to above \$200 a ton and the Steel Index's premium hard coking coal index advanced by \$8.20 or 4.1%, to \$205.9 a ton in 16th of September 2016, as flooding in China's key coal producing regions during August and moves by the government to cut surplus capacity reduced supply.
-With these
+BHP Billiton viewed the price increase as a supply side shock59.
+The shock led to rise in coking coal prices to above \$200 a ton and the Steel Index's premium hard coking coal index advanced by \$8.20 or 4.1%, to \$205.9 a ton in 16th of September 2016, as flooding in China's key coal producing regions during August and moves by the government to cut surplus capacity reduced supply60.
+With these developments, coking coal prices increased by 163%, making it the best performing commodity of 2016.

-&lt;sup>59 In coking coal, most trading is still done on quarterly contracts, directly between buyer and seller.
+59 In coking coal, most trading is still done on quarterly contracts, directly between buyer and seller.
 Only a third of deals are done in the spot market.
 This makes coking coal highly sensitive to changes in supply and demand.
 BHP Billiton is the world's biggest supplier of seaborne coking coal.
-However, it sells most of its output at prices linked the spot market.
-Other big producers include Anglo American, South 32, Rio Tinto and Whitehaven.
-They do most of their business on contracts.
+However, it sells most of its output at prices